By Noemi Vigano, Chartered Counselling Psychologist and Clinical Lead for product research and development at SilverCloud Health

 - A sense of control.
 A daily or weekly routine can help create a sense of order and control in your life.
 With the current crisis, we've experienced the loss of our commute to work, the daily school or creche run with our children, our morning coffee with colleagues, and our social lives.
 This lack of structure can negatively impact our wellbeing.

 - Plans for the future.
-You may have been organizing a holiday, a celebration such as a wedding or a birthday party, studying for final exams at school or college or perhaps preparing to graduate.
+You may have been organising a holiday, a celebration such as a wedding or a birthday party, studying for final exams at school or college or perhaps preparing to graduate.
 All of these celebrations and milestones are now postponed, and this can create a sense of loss in your life.

 - Closeness.
 Humans are profoundly social animals that need physical proximity and closeness.
 Thankfully, most of us live in a connected society where we can easily stay in touch, even when we are miles apart.
 However, you may have lost the opportunity to comfort a friend in times of need, to be beside a loved one as they were sick, to cheer a friend up or to be there to say goodbye as someone close passed away.